leangjia/blender_docs/manual/grease_pencil/modes/draw/tools.rst

    Cut strokes in between others.

 :ref:`Eyedropper <tool-grease-pencil-draw-eyedropper>`
-   Eyedropper to create new materials based on sampled colors in the 3D Viewport.
+   Eyedropper to create new materials or palette color based on sampled colors in the 3D Viewport.

 :ref:`Line <tool-grease-pencil-draw-line>`
    Draw straight lines.